 to the lid and the PCB

 The wires that you'll add in this step are connected to components on the lid on one end only.
-The other end will be connected to the PCB in Step 10.
+The other end will be connected to the PCB.
 Continue to refer to this graphic to identify pins and part IDs.

 Except as indicated below, you may now solder wires as you connect them below or wait to solder until finished with all connections.
 When you solder a leg of an LED, solder near the base of the LED and then clip off the excess leg length.
 Also, make sure that the legs of each of the LEDs are well separated in order to avoid shorts.

 Photo 9a: Cut the following sections of wire:

 Green: 2.5, 2.5 in

 Red: 2.5 in

 Strip one of the 1.5-in sections of blue wire and the 2.5-in section of yellow wire back by 0.5 in each on one end and 1/8 in on the other.
 Wrap each of the half-inch stripped ends around a nail as in Photo 8c above.
 Then strip all the remaining wires back by 1/4 in on one end and 1/8 in on the other.
 When you connect wires to the components on the lid, you'll use the ends with the greater stripped length.
 In a later step when you connect the wires to the PCB, you'll connect the 1/8-in stripped ends to the PCB.

 Slip the spiral wrap of the blue wire down over the free leg of LED2 as shown in Photo 9a.
 Then make these connections to the 3.5mm jack, J3: